If you’re interested in raising fighting chicken breeds for sport or personal interest, it’s important to choose the right breed.

 The Old English Game is a brave and fierce breed that can be quite aggressive when provoked.

-They may also fight with other birds in the flock, so keeping an eye on them is important.
+They may also fight with other birds in the flock, so monitoring them is important.

 The Old English Game is an average layer, producing around three eggs per week.
 The eggs are usually light brown or cream-colored and can vary in size.

-This breed is known for its medium size, reaching heights up to 18 inches.
+This breed has a medium size and can reach heights up to 18 inches.
 They are also relatively lightweight and can range from 3 to 6 pounds.

 Not only this, they are an average egg layer with light-brown or cream-colored eggs.
 The Old English Game chicken has a good-natured and docile temperament.